PlanetaryRobotics/IrisRoverPackage/Apps/FlightSoftware/Radio/README.md

 This firmware runs as a compiled BASIC `BGScript` inside a VM that runs on top of the core WF121 firmware (see `docs/UG207`).

 The firmware auto-connects and establishes a UDP client and server with the Lander as specified in `src/network_settings.bgs`.
 The device can also be commanded using `BGAPI` (see `docs/API_Guide`) over its UART1 interface (connected to Iris' Hercules MCU) and will emit `BGAPI` events over that socket.
-WiFi Data can be sent/received over UART by issuing the `endpoint_send` `BGAPI` command and monitoring `tcpip_udp_data` `BGAPI` event.
+WiFi Data can be sent/received over UART by issuing the `endpoint_send` `BGAPI` command and monitoring `tcpip_udp_data` `BGAPI` event on the Hercules MCU.
 This firmware is designed to be fully self-sufficient in setting up and maintaining WiFi connection with the lander, allowing Hercules to treat it as just a fancy serial port which uses `BGAPI` commands and events as its communication protocol.

+Additionally, this supports sending custom non-BGAPI status packets from the BGScript to the Hercules MCU over UART.
+See `src/hercules_messaging.bgs` for more details.
+A registry of common status / error messages can be found in `src/hercules_reports.bgs`.

 ## Setup
 - On a Windows machine (Windows 10 confirmed to work):